Weather Restrictions

 For gas service, the hot weather rule only applies if your gas is used for cooling (air conditioning) AND you have informed the utility about this use.

 Cold weather shut-off protections: These protections are in place from November 1 to March 31.
-If the forecast at 6AM shows temperatures of 32°F or lower in the next 72 hours, then your service cannot be shut off that day.
+If the forecast at 6AM shows temperatures (sustained) of 32°F or lower in the next 72 hours, then your service cannot be shut off that day.
+The temperature must stay at 32°F or below for the entire 24-hour segment.
 The utility must check the weather forecast daily and update its decision based on current conditions.

 If the utility wants to disconnect a customer during extreme winter weather.
 The utility must file an affidavit with the Public Service Commission.
 The filing must: